Gen Z stare: Possible causes

 Regarding the possible root causes of the Gen Z stare, a University of Alabama professor said the look became more prevalent on campus following the COVID-19 lockdowns, noticing an "increasing amount of silence" after asking questions in class.
 The stare may be an expression of authentic boredom and resistance to "performative positivity."
-Suzy Welch, an NYU business professor, argued the stare could be coming from zoomers ranking "achievement" as a bottom-tier value, linking the stare to quiet quitting.
+Suzy Welch, an NYU business professor, argued the stare could be coming from Gen Z members ranking "achievement" as a bottom-tier value, linking the stare to quiet quitting.

 While deadpan has been around for generations, the blank stare might also be a manifestation of social anxiety developed during the enforced isolation of the COVID pandemic period.

 Social isolation during the pandemic led to increased mental health issues for many students, such as anxiety and depression.
 When offline interactions were scarce, social media filled a socialization gap.
 The influence of social media has also led to a fear of being judged or "cancelled" online.
 Not wanting to be "cringe" is additionally a common theme.